Draggie306/CheatSheets/A level/source/Geography-Disease-Dilemmas.md

 ﻿
 # Disease Dilemmas Complete Notes
 Note that this is an incomplete cheat sheet.
+No ads will be shown.
 Eventually, the content here will be merged into the [main cheat sheet](https://ibaguette.com/cheatsheets/alevel/geography/all).
 Happy revision!

-Last update: 15/01/2024 22:35
+Last update: 15/01/2024 22:38
+Word count: 4,807 (25,446 characters)

 ## 1. Global patterns of disease
 ![Specification Content for Disease Dilemmas Key Idea 1 - "What are the global patterns of disease and can factors be identified that determine these?"](https://cheatsheet-assets.ibaguette.com/alevel/geography/SpecContent_DiseaseDilemmas-3.2.1.png)